-You may need extra coverage for valuables such as jewelry, your computer equipment, antiques and other pricey possessions, where their value exceeds the coverage limits in your policy.
+You may need extra coverage for valuables, such as jewelry, computer equipment, antiques and other pricey possessions, where their value exceeds the coverage limits in your policy.

-Home insurance does not cover earthquakes or floods – you'll need to buy separate policies for those if you want coverage for those disasters.
+Home insurance doesn’t cover earthquakes or floods.
+You’ll need to buy separate policies for those if you want coverage for those disasters.
 And in some areas of the country you need to buy windstorm coverage separately.

 Mortgage lenders usually require customers to purchase home insurance.
 Don’t rely on the coverage levels mandated by your mortgage company.
 Those levels are designed to protect the house itself, but not necessarily your possessions.
 That’s why it’s important to check with your agent or insurance company to make sure you have adequate coverage.

 Types of homeowners insurance

 You may hear the term “standard home insurance policy.”
 Home insurance policies are often similar because there are two organizations that supply policy forms to insurers: ISO and the American Association of Insurance Services.
 Some home insurance companies choose to use their own policies.
 Whichever type your insurer is using, the policy has to be approved by your state insurance department.